Nadavlistingsync/human-essay-bot/chrome-extension/README.md

 ## Privacy & Security

-- **Local Storage**: Your API key is stored locally in your browser
+- **Pre-configured**: API key is embedded for seamless user experience
 - **No Data Collection**: We don't collect or store your essay content
 - **Direct API Calls**: All AI requests go directly to OpenAI
 - **Secure**: Uses HTTPS for all API communications